 Despite positive sales in its aerospace segment, Honeywell International Inc. on July 24 posted a 92 percent drop in net profit for the second quarter due largely to charges the company took related to its failed merger with General Electric Co.
 Company officials reported net quarterly earnings of $50 million, or six cents per share, compared with $617 million, or 76 cents per share, for the same period a year ago.
 The latest second quarter earnings reflected a $651 million charge ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "SECOND QUARTER EARNINGS SIGNAL LONG ROAD AHEAD FOR HONEYWELL".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "SECOND QUARTER EARNINGS SIGNAL LONG ROAD AHEAD FOR HONEYWELL".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.